eyedeekay/si-i2p-plugin/README.md

 ### The http proxy

-Again, *still pretty experimental*, but currently it is possible to set your web browser's HTTP proxy to localhost:4443 and use it to browse eepSites.
+It's *still a little experimental*, but currently it is possible to set your web browser's HTTP proxy to localhost:4443 and use it to browse eepSites with the guarantee that you will show a different destination to every eepSite you visit.
+Combined with a browser designed to minimize your uniqueness to the servers you visit, you should be much more difficult to track across sites and across sessions.
-I haven't been able to crash it or attack it by adapting known attacks on browsers and HTTP proxies to this environment.
-It should at least fail early if something bad happens.

-#### User-Defined Jump Hosts

-Addresshelpers are tentatively working again.
-I'll need to explain more on how soon.

-#### Current Concerns:
+**That said there *is the obvious thing to consider*:**

 If it wasn't super, super obvious to everyone, it's really, really easy to tell the difference between this proxy and the default i2p/i2pd http proxies and I